-Fatigue - it is important to stay active.
+Fatigue - It is important to stay active.
 Some people continue to work.
 However, you must rest when you need to.

-People warned me that 4 to 6 weeks AFTER the treatment has finished I would feel really tired.

-This lasted about a month; having a shower was a supreme effort and I had to lie down afterwards.
-A course of radiotherapy is the equivalent as having another round of major surgery.
-Listen to your body.
+'People warned me that four to six weeks AFTER the treatment has finished, I would feel really tired.
+This lasted about a month; having a shower was a supreme effort, and I had to lie down afterwards.
+A course of radiotherapy is the equivalent to having another round of major surgery.
+Listen to your body.'